 These corrections were once made exclusively by hand, but with the help of on-demand printing technology, we’re able to add changes via computer and generate fresh copies with all the latest updates included.
 In 2007 alone, CHS received more than 55,000 print-on-demand orders.

 - In 2007-2008, CHS distributed more than 124,000 charts and 73,000 publications via some 800 authorized dealers around the world.

-- In 2007, CHS began distributing electronic navigational charts in S-57 format as well as raster (BSB) navigational charts.
+- In 2007, CHS began distributing electronic navigational charts (ENC) in the S-57 format as well as raster navigational charts (RNC) in the BSB format.